 Weekly Phone Check-ins

 Since quarantine measures began, our local team has been calling all 39 of our scholars’ families each week.
 These calls are an opportunity to check in with them about their mental and physical health and ask about any specific needs the family may have or any difficulties they are facing.
 From there, our team has been able to assess what actions to take in order to best support our families during this trying time.
 Additionally, our staff is on hand to clarify or translate any aspects of the current situation that our Ixil-speaking families may not understand.

 Food Baskets & Face Masks

 Our families have expressed concerns over not having enough soap, detergent, food, and other essential items due to government shutdowns and loss of remittances from loved ones abroad.
-To support our families’ increased needs, our team is providing food and hygiene baskets each month to all of our scholars’ families, and we will continue to do so as long as the current situation continues.
+To support our families’ increased needs, our team is providing food and hygiene baskets each month to all of our Youth Development Program and university scholars’ families, and we will continue to do so as long as the current situation continues.
 We additionally provided six good-quality and locally-made face masks for each of our scholars’ families.

 Hygiene Videos in Ixil

 The majority of Chajul’s population are monolingual Ixil speakers with limited access to information about COVID-19 and crucial prevention methods.
 In rural, indigenous communities, illiteracy rates are high, and national or international news is often unavailable in one’s own language.
 Limitless Horizons Ixil has partnered with MAIA’s Impact School and the Maya Health Alliance to produce videos on hygiene practices in Ixil.